lorenzo-rovigatti/comp_bio_notes/folding.md

 The basic idea of threading: a sequence is "threaded" through templates extracted from a database of known folds (*e.g.* the PDB), and the resulting structure is assigned an energy.
 The structure having the lowest energy is taken as the optimal candidate.
 ```

-To recognize the fold of a chain having no visible homology with already solved proteins, one can use various superimpositions of the chain in question onto all examined (taken from an a priori classification or from PDB) 3D folds in search of the lowest-energy chain-with-fold alignment, as sketched in [](#fig:threading).
+To recognize the fold of a chain having no visible homology with already solved proteins, one can use various superpositions of the chain in question onto all examined (taken from an a priori classification or from PDB) 3D folds in search of the lowest-energy chain-with-fold alignment, as sketched in [](#fig:threading).
 This is called the *threading method*.
 When a chain is aligned with the given fold, it is threaded onto the fold's backbone until its energy (or rather, free energy) is minimized, including both local interactions and interactions between remote chain regions.
 The threading alignment allows "gaps" in the chain and in the fold's backbone (the latter are often allowed for irregular backbone regions only).
 Many different algorithms have been proposed for finding the correct threading of a sequence onto a structure, though many make use of dynamic programming in some form.
 Indeed, in principle, threading is similar to a homology search; the difference is that only sequences are aligned in a homology search, while threading aligns a "new" sequence with "old" folds.

 Being physics-inspired, threading can be a powerful tool for structural biologists and biophysicists.
 It uses mostly statistics-derived pseudopotentials rather than actual energies, which are based on the contact statistics between amino acids as found in known protein structures[^like_substitution_matrices].